- Research Staff

 CEHS Grant Specialists are excellent resources for budget preparation, with knowledge about adequate funds for proposed research along with allowability of proposed costs, ensuring that no matching obligations are included when not required.
 Adequate time is required for proper pre-award reviewing so faculty are strongly encouraged to contact the appropriate Grant Specialist early in the grant application process.

 CEHS is committed to assisting faculty in developing their scholarship and professional lives.
-CEHS strives to provide support in the form of service centers for research and grant proposal development, as well as ongoing professional development insuring long term plans for scholarly success.
+CEHS strives to provide support in the form of ongoing professional development to insure long term plans for professional success.
+Tenure track faculty, research faculty and professors of practice are encouraged to apply for and participate in these professional development programs.

 During the first year in CEHS at UNL, you will be engaged in a yearlong program to promote your success within the academy.